 With the paid plan, you will get more features however.

 In conclusion, we can say that SplashID is one of the most limited password managers we have come across.
 With that being said, we can say that it works all right for the average user albeit some small inconveniences.

 SplashID Review – Frequently Asked Questions (FAQ)

 Is SplashID secure?

 SplashID Safe provides pretty good security measures to ensure that user data is kept safe.
-The company utilizes multi-layer data security hashing, salting, and 256-bit encryption.
+The company utilizes a multi-layer data security hashing, salting, and 256-bit encryption.
 Furthermore, SplashID Safe’s network is secured by a hardened server with monitoring on top-tier Rackspace infrastructure.